 One caveat: Don’t let it dismay you that the layout is not great in the mobile app.
 The fonts will appear small if you have any modern, high-resolution phone.
 It makes you squint.
 As a former app maker, I know how hard it is to keep up with technology, so I forgive this.
 Just remember: Everything works perfectly.
 You can click on all the links and it’ll take you to the right place.
 It’s fast.
 It loads quickly.
 It has no ads and it’s free.
 And the information in there is correct!

-This person’s super basically designed and not mobile-optimised website, straight out of the late 1990s it seems, is a very rich resource of Egyptian Arabic vocabulary and phrases.
+This person’s super basically designed and not mobile-optimised website, straight out of the late 1990s it seems, is a very rich resource for learning Egyptian Arabic vocabulary and phrases.
 I can’t remember how I found it, but I love it.
 I can’t find who authored it to credit them, but it seems they once built it as a labour of love in a former age of web design, and the love shows.

 I don’t use the vocabulary lists so much (dictionaries are more effective), but I really like all the lists of expressions, idioms and common phrases.
 What’s great is that the author included